VA medical facilities struggle to cope with c... | Taiwan News

 More than 5,700 veterans treated by the VA have been infected by the coronavirus, and nearly 380 have died.

-The Labor Department is now investigating, and several Democrats in Congress plan to send a letter Thursday calling on President Donald Trump to invoke the Defense Production Act to get more supplies for VA health facilities.
+The Labor Department is investigating, and several Democrats in Congress plan to send a letter Thursday calling on President Donald Trump to take emergency action to get supplies for VA health facilities.

 The VA, responsible for the health care of 9 million military veterans, denied it was short of supplies and stressed that it follows federal health guidelines when rationing personal protective equipment like masks and gloves.